 Check Your Internet Plan

-Before going all nerdy and fiddling with your internet connection, it’s wise to check your internet plan and see what you should expect.
+Before getting technical and fiddling with your internet connection, it’s wise to review your internet plan and understand what you can expect.

-So, first, confirm the details of your internet service by logging into your account with your internet service provider or by contacting the company by phone.
-Once you’re certain of what speed you’re paying for, you can test whether you’re actually getting that speed.
+First, confirm the details of your internet service by logging into your account with your internet service provider or by contacting the company directly by phone.
+Once you’re certain of what speed you’re paying for, you can test whether you’re getting that speed.

 Now, shut down or close every device or app that requires internet access.
-After that, go to a website that can check your internet speed, like speedtest.net, and run a test.
-Wait for it to finish and compare the measured download speed with what you’re paying for.
+After that, visit a website that checks your internet speed, such as speedtest.net, and run a test.
+Wait for it to finish, then compare the measured download speed to what you’re paying for.
 If the values are equal, you’re good to go.

 - Speed test results and speeds given by your internet service provider are in Mbps (megabits per second).